AdaCore/training_material/courses/fundamentals_of_ada/labs/290_advanced_data_hiding.lab.rst

    - Create another package that defines the types needed for a linked list of messages

-      - Each message in the list should have an identifier not visible to any clients
+      - Each message in the list should have an identification not visible to any clients

    - Create a package containing simple operations on the list